Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 ## Exercise 1 (Crawl) - Simple device test and validation with GenieCLI

-As touched upon earlier, the simpliest way to get started with the pyATS tools is by using the Genie CLI command line tools.
+As touched upon earlier, the simplest way to get started with the pyATS tools is by using the Genie CLI command line tools.

-### Step 1 - Builing your testbed file
+### Step 1 - Building your testbed file

 The first thing anyone using pyATS needs to do is define a testbed file to outline what the topology is and how pyATS can connect to it.
-I've included an example testbed file with just one device to connect to the sandbox environment outlined.
+There is an example testbed file included with just one device to connect to the sandbox environment outlined.
 You can find it within the `testbed` folder.
-I've also included a few extra ones in there so you can get the hang of the yaml format.
-If you're wishing to run this on another environment feel free to tweak the files included to suit your environment.
+There are also a few extra ones in there so you can get the hang of the YAML format.
+If you want to run this on another environment feel free to tweak the files included to suit your environment.

-IMPORTANT: When buidling your inventory file ensure the alias value and hostname of your device match exactly.
-Trust me that will save you hours of troubleshooting :)
+IMPORTANT: When building your inventory file ensure the alias value and hostname of your device match exactly.
+Trust me that will save you hours of troubleshooting. :)

 ### Step 2 - Creating a baseline of a device

 Now we have our testbed file all thats left to do is run our test.
-When you you use the command `genie help` you'll notice that genie has a couple of different operating modes, in this lab we'll primarily focus on the `learn` and `diff` modes.
+When you you use the command `genie help` you will notice that genie has a couple of different operating modes.
+In this lab we will primarily focus on the `learn` and `diff` modes.

-To take a baseline of our test environment use the below command which specifies we're looking to learn all features from the device, the testbed-file we need to use and where the test report will be outputed to.
+To take a baseline of our test environment use the below command which specifies we're looking to learn all features from the device, the testbed-file we need to use and where the test report file will be saved.

 `genie learn all --testbed-file testbed-sandbox.yaml --output baseline/test-sandbox`

 ![](https://github.com/sttrayno/pyATS-Lab-Guide/blob/master/images/pyats-baseline.gif)

 Lets log onto our router and make some changes, in this instance we have configured OSPF to advertise the network 1.1.1.0/24.
-As we did last time we're going to run the test again, learning all features of the router, the only difference this tims is specifying a different output path for our latest test.
+As we did last time we are going to run the test again, learning all features of the router, the only difference this time is specifying a different output path for our latest test.

 ![](https://github.com/sttrayno/pyATS-Lab-Guide/blob/master/images/pyats-config.gif)